mathiasrw/LRIP/README.md

-# Lightweight, readable implementations of various protocols
+# Lightweight, readable implementations of protocols

 Currated list of lightweight, readable implementations of various protocols/technologies.
 Please help out and add more links...